-While our significant accounting policies are more fully described in Note 2 to our Consolidated Financial Statements included elsewhere in this Annual Report, we believe that the following accounting policies and estimates are most critical to a full understanding and evaluation of our reported financial results.
+While our significant accounting policies are more fully described in Note 2 to our consolidated financial statements included elsewhere in this Annual Report, we believe that the following accounting policies and estimates are most critical to a full understanding and evaluation of our reported financial results.

 Revenue Recognition.
-Our revenue is comprised primarily of: (1) product revenue resulting from the sale of functional neurosurgery, navigation, therapy, and biologics and drug delivery disposable products; (2) product revenue resulting from the sale of ClearPoint capital equipment and software; (3) revenue resulting from the service, installation, training, and shipping related to ClearPoint capital equipment and software; (4) consultation revenue and clinical case support revenue in connection with customersponsored pre-clinical and clinical trials; and (5) license revenue for the granting of a license to develop and commercialize our SmartFlow Cannula devices with Partners' proprietary biologics as a combination product.
-We recognize revenue when control of our products and services are transferred to our customers in an amount that reflects the consideration we expect to receive from our customers in exchange for those products and services, in a process that involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
+Revenue is recognized when control of our products and services are transferred to our customers in an amount that reflects the consideration we expect to receive from our customers in exchange for those products and services, in a process that involves identifying the contract with a customer, identifying the performance obligations in the contract, determining the transaction price, allocating the transaction price to the distinct performance obligations in the contract, and recognizing revenue when or as the performance obligations have been satisfied.

 Determining whether products and services are considered distinct performance obligations that should be accounted for separately versus together may require significant judgment.
 We evaluate each product or service promised in a contract to determine whether it represents a distinct performance obligation.
 A performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is separately identified in the contract.
-When a contract calls for the satisfaction of multiple performance obligations for a single contract price, we typically allocate the contract price among the performance obligations based on the relative stand-alone prices for each such performance obligation customarily charged by us.
+When a contract calls for the satisfaction of multiple performance obligations for a single contract price, we typically allocate the contract price among the performance obligations based on the relative stand-alone selling prices for each such performance obligation customarily charged by us.

 We consider a performance obligation satisfied once we have transferred control of a good or service to the customer, meaning the customer has the ability to use and obtain the benefit of the good or service.
-Product revenue is generally recognized at a point in time, generally upon shipment, however, may be upon delivery based on the contractual terms of the contract.
+Product revenue is generally recognized at a point in time, generally upon shipment, however, it may be recognized upon delivery based on the contractual terms with certain customers.
 Service revenue is generally recognized over time as the services are delivered to the customer based on the extent of progress towards completion of the performance obligation.
 The selection of the method used to measure progress towards completion requires judgment and is based on the nature of the products or services to be provided.
+Depending on which better depicts the transfer of control to the customer, we may use output methods, such as time elapsed, or input methods, such as labor hours expended or costs incurred, to measure our progress toward complete satisfaction of the performance obligation.
 We recognize revenue for satisfied performance obligations only when we determine there are no uncertainties regarding payment terms or transfer of control.

+Under certain agreements, we are entitled to receive event-based payments subject to our customer's achievement of specified development and regulatory milestones.
+Variable consideration is included in the transaction price if, in our judgment, it is probable that these milestones will be achieved and a significant future reversal of cumulative revenue under the contract will not occur.
+At the end of each reporting period, we re-evaluate the probability of achievement of such milestones, and if necessary adjust our estimate of the overall transaction price.
+The probability assessment is largely based on communications with our customers and historical, current, and forecasted information that is reasonably available.
+A revenue reversal is possible if it is determined that achievement of a milestone which was previously deemed probable, will not occur.